Accepting new clients! Text/call (717) 978-0538 or email contact@berrysweetspeech.org

 Our Services

 Welcome to Berry Sweet Therapy Services!
 We specialize in providing exceptional pediatric speech and occupational therapy services to children in York, Pennsylvania.
+We offer tutoring for reading using the Orton Gillingham Method, writing/spelling, and math.
+In addition, we offer IEP Advocacy Services to provide parents with the guidance and support they may need in the IEP process.
 We provide daytime and evening hours of individualized therapy.

 Speech Therapy